 Fortunately, several exercises are available that are perfect for the beginner.

-The best way to start slow when beginning an exercise routine is planning easy exercises like walking.
+The best way to start slow when beginning an exercise routine is by planning easy exercises like walking.
 Anyone can begin with walking to help build up the heart and reduce excess fat on the body.

 Starting the plan with walking for 15 minutes a day and then slowly building up to longer time periods is a way to get started without losing the motivation to continue due to extreme muscle soreness or risking potential injuries.